-Proof.
-Let k be the price arity of N. We start the construction of N^b by adding to N new static places $s_1, ..., s_k$ that initially contain one token each.
-These new places store the budget than can be consumed by instances, plus the initial extra token.
-In order to obtain that, every instance adds b[i] tokens to s_i when it starts.
-When a transition t is fired, we remove from $s_i C(t)[i]$ tokens to cope with firing costs.
 We will later explain how to cope with storage costs (notice that N^b is an rcwf-net, and in particular it does not have whole-place operations).
 Moreover, each transition has $s_1, ..., s_k$ as preconditions and postconditions.
 Therefore, the net will deadlock when some s_i is empty, meaning that it has used strictly more than the allowed budget.
 Then, if N is not Av(b)-dynamically sound, N^b halts before reaching the final marking for some execution, and therefore, it is not dynamically sound.
-Moreover, if N is Av(b)-dynamically sound, then N^b is dynamically sound, because each place s_i always contains tokens, and therefore the executions of N^b represent executions of N. Fig. 7 shows a schema of the reduction for price arity 1.
+Moreover, if N is Av(b)dynamically sound, then N^b is dynamically sound, because each place s_i always contains tokens, and therefore the executions of N^b represent executions of N. Fig. 8 shows a schema of the reduction for price arity 1.

 Now we address the simulation of storage costs.
-Fig. 8 depicts the following construction.
+Fig. 9 depicts the following construction.
 We simulate them in a "lossy" way, meaning that if the firing of t in N costs v, in the simulation we will remove at most v[i] tokens from s_i .
 To do that, for each place p of N we will add a new place p'.

-When a transition t is fired, for each place p we transfer tokens from p to p', one at a time (transition t_p in the figure), removing at each time S(p,t)[i] tokens from s_i .
-We add the same mechanism for the transfer of tokens from p' to p.
+When a transition t is fired, for each place p we transfer tokens from p to p', one at a time (transition t_p in the figure), removing at each time S(p, t)[i] tokens from s_i .
+We add the same mechanism for the transfer of tokens from p' to p and some static conditions to make sure that if we have started transferring tokens from p to p' because of the firing of a transition, we do not transfer tokens from p' to p because of the same firing, and the other way around.
 At any point, the transfer can stop (even if some tokens have not been transfered), which finishes the simulation of t.
 Since we now have two places representing each place p (p and p'), for each transition of N, we need to add several transitions in order to be able to take (or put) tokens from p, p' or both.